-Dr. Paramita Ghosh's medical specialty is general internal medicine.
-Dr. Ghosh's medical residency was performed at Orlando Health.
-Her average rating from her patients is 3.5 stars out of 5.
-She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Ghosh (or staff) speaks the following languages: Bengali and Hindi.
-She is professionally affiliated with Orlando Health.
+Dr. Paramita Ghosh practices general internal medicine.
+Patients gave Dr. Ghosh an average rating of 3.5 stars out of 5.
+She is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+For her professional training, Dr. Ghosh completed a residency program at Orlando Health.
+In addition to English, Dr. Ghosh (or staff) speaks Bengali and Hindi.
+She is affiliated with Orlando Health.

 Conditions / Treatments